A Place for Mom

 Social Security benefits are based on a person’s pre-retirement earnings, and are paid into by employee and employer contributions over the years.
 The average monthly Social Security benefit in 2023 is $1,691.53.

 Supplemental Security Income (SSI) benefits are designed for lower-income adults who aren’t eligible for disability benefits but may not have garnered significant enough wages throughout their working lives to receive sufficient Social Security benefits.
-The average SSI benefit for seniors in 2023 is $553.94 a month.
+The average SSI benefit for seniors in 2023 was $553.94 a month.

 What does Social Security cover?